After Trump Ban, Huawei Phones Will Lose Access To Google Software

 Google isn't the only company cutting ties with Huawei.
 American chipmakers such as Intel, Qualcomm and Broadcom have told their employees that they will stop supplying Huawei, Bloomberg reported.
 And the Nikkei Asian Review reported that the German chipmaker Infineon has also stopped shipments to Huawei.

-The Trump administration last week restricted the sale of U.S. technology which seemed aimed at Huawei.
+The Trump administration last week restricted the sale of U.S. technology, which seemed aimed at Huawei.
 An executive order signed by the president declared a "national emergency" and blocked U.S. companies from doing business with foreign tech companies that pose "an unacceptable risk to the national security of the United States."
 The Commerce Department said it would add Huawei and its subsidiaries to a list of companies generally prohibited from buying U.S. technology.

 Huawei, which has denied allegations that it spies on its users, says it has been preparing for the possibility that it might lose access to American companies.
 In March, Richard Yu, CEO of Huawei's consumer products division, told a German newspaper that Huawei had prepared its own operating system in case it lost access to Android.
 "That's our plan B," Yu said.
 "But of course we prefer to work with the ecosystems of Google and Microsoft."
 The company has stockpiled enough chips to keep its phone business running for months, Bloomberg reports.